 General Requirements for Blood Donation

 We know that you would not donate unless you think your blood is safe.
-However, in order for us to assess all risks that may affect you or a patient receiving a transfusion, it is essential that you answer
+However, for us to assess all risks that may affect you or a patient receiving a transfusion, it is essential that you answer

 each question completely and accurately.
 If you don’t understand a question, ask the blood center staff.
 All information you provide is confidential.